Date of Award:

 Electrocatalysis is a process where electrochemical reactions happen on the surface of the electrodes which deliver or accept electrons.
 Electrocatalysis could provide another solution for valuable product synthesis with environment protection especially when it is integrated with renewable energy.
 I have been focusing on electrocatalytic CO2 and N2 fixation to synthesis carbohydrate and ammonia in aqueous media.
 Using CO2 and water as the reactant, nitrogenase as the catalyst, we electrochemically synthesized formate with high efficiency.
 I also carefully examined the catalytic activity of Mo2N for nitrogen reduction reaction (NRR).
 15N2 isotope labeling experiment revealed that instead of catalytic N2 reduction, the ammonia formation is from nitride decomposition.
 The present results raise an urgent alert to the application of other metal nitrides or even nitrogen contained materials for electrocatalytic N2 reduction reactions.

 Hu, Bo, "Materials Design for High-Performance Organic Redox Flow Batteries and Electrocatalytic Carbon Dioxide and Nitrogen Reduction" (2020).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7775.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .